ifm/documentation/GeneralDoc/parameters.md

 # Settings description

-## Exposure settings
+## Acquisition settings

-Exposure settings are utilized to maximize the number of valid pixels in a scene.
+Acquisition settings are utilized to maximize the number of valid pixels in a scene.
 The use of multiple exposures permits the camera to operate in "dynamic" environments that require the detection of dark and light objects at both the minimum and maximum ranges.

 ### Modes
 |Variable name|Short description|Min/max values|